Vatavuk/verano/README.md

 # Verano
 ### Java dependency injection framework

-Verano provides convenient way to wire up your dependencies without using reflections, type castings or component scan.
+Verano provides convenient way to wire up dependencies without using reflections, type castings, annotations or component scan.

 - No magic (no reflections, no type castings, no runtime component building)
 - Full control of dependency life cycle